Hindman's finite sums theorem and its application to topologizations of algebras

 \subsection{The main result}

-Now we are ready to formulate the main result of this section \footnote{ This theorem was established around~2010 but not published until~\cite{Saveliev (Zariski)} though presented at several conferences, e.g.~Colloquium Logicum~2012 in Paderborn, and included in author's course lectured at the Steklov Mathematical Institute in~2014. }:
+Now we are ready to formulate the main result of this article (the proof will be provided in the next section) \footnote{ This theorem was established around~2010 but not published until~\cite{Saveliev (Zariski)} though presented at several conferences, e.g.~Colloquium Logicum~2012 in Paderborn, and included in author's course lectured at the Steklov Mathematical Institute in~2014. }:

 \begin{thm}[The Main Theorem] Let $K$~be an infinite polyring.
 For any term $F\in K[x_1,\ldots,x_n]$ the mapping of $K^n$ into~$K$ defined by~$F$ is closed and nowhere dense in~$K^{n+1}$ (where $F$~is a~subspace of the space $K^{n+1}$ with its Zariski topology).
 In particular, $K^n$~is closed and nowhere dense in~$K^{n+1}$. \end{thm}